 Bringing Your Dog to Door County

 The dog days of summer in Door County don’t have to be spent indoors caged up.
 Consider the option of bringing man’s best friend along for the fun!
-Of course, not all areas of Door County welcome pets and it is best for you and your Fido to do some research in advance to ensure fun for everyone - on two legs or four.
+Of course, not all areas of Door County welcome pets and it is best for you and your dog to do some research in advance to ensure fun for everyone—on two legs or four.

 When it comes to having a cozy place stay, there are plenty of places in Door County that welcome dogs.
-Find a full listing of pet-friendly options in our lodging section.
 Keep in mind that these options are pet-friendly with approval, so be sure to discuss the pet’s lodging when booking.
 Sometime size and number of pets will also be considered.

 If you are a camping aficionado, consider one of the counties many campgrounds or campsites in the state parks.
 Most allow leashed dogs in all areas, while some require rental of specific dog-friendly sites.

-Sometimes Fido may just need to shed the leash and go wild, and luckily there are several fenced dog parks that allow dogs to run and intermingle freely.
+Sometimes your pup may just need to shed the leash and go wild, and luckily there are several fenced dog parks that allow dogs to run and intermingle freely.